Though the diseases are similar in some of their effects and symptoms, the treatment and outlook for each disease are very different.

-- Treating attacks: Using corticosteroids (to reduce nerve inflammation) and plasma exchange (mixing plasma with a protein solution).
+- Attacks: Using corticosteroids (to reduce nerve inflammation) and plasma exchange (mixing plasma with a protein solution).

-- Treating disease progression: Using treatments, such as disease modifying drugs, which vary greatly in their side effects and overall effectiveness.
+- Disease progression: Using treatments, such as disease modifying drugs, which vary greatly in their side effects and overall effectiveness.

-- Treating signs and symptoms of MS: Options include physical therapy, muscle relaxers, and medications to reduce fatigue.
+- Signs and symptoms of MS: Options include physical therapy, muscle relaxers, and medications to reduce fatigue.

 In contrast, ALS treatments may include: